 Payment

-Akula Therapy is private pay (out of network provider).
+Akula Therapy is private pay (out of network provider) but I am contracted to take most insurances.

 Benefits of private pay: your information stays private because it’s not submitted to your insurance, you don’t need a diagnosis that could negatively impact your life/opportunities, there is no time/session limit, some insurance plans have high deductibles and may require people to pay a session fee that could be as much or higher than private pay.